Zeba: Career

-In 1961, producer Noor Mohammad Khan offered her a role of heroine in his film Zindagi but later, due to unknown reasons, film was shelved.
+In 1961, producer Noor Mohammad Khan offered her a role of heroine in his film Zindagi but later, for unknown reasons, the film was shelved.
 By then, she accepted a role in another film Shakir.
-Arif was the hero, and the movie was eventually released in 1962 with a different name Chiragh jalta raha.
+Arif was the hero, and the movie was eventually released in 1962 with a different name Chiragh Jalta Raha and she won Nigar Award for best supporting actress.
 Other debut cast were Mohammad Ali and Kamal Irani.
 Her second release of 1962, Jab say dekha hai tumhain, opposite Darpan earned her critical success.
 Her next film, Baaji was released in 1963 which was also successful.

 Her first release of 1964 Taubah was a Golden Jubilee movie.
 Her pair, first with Kamal and then with Waheed Murad, who was the only producer at that time from Karachi.
 Her second collaboration with Waheed Murad was in 1964 film Heera aur pathar.
 Her next three successive releases in 1964, Aashiana, Baghi Sipahi and Head Constable.

 After the introduction of color movies, she first appeared in Najma.
 Rishtah hey pyar ka was her first film which was shot overseas.
 Her first release of 1966 was Armaan which was also Pakistan's first Platinum Jubilee Urdu film.
 Armaan was produced by Waheed Murad himself and directed by Pervaiz Malik.
 The movie was released on 18 March 1966.
 She won her first Best Actress award from Nigar Awards for this film.
 During the same year, Zeba and Waheed Murad were teamed up in two other movies, i.e., Josh and Jaag utha insaan.
 From 1965 to 1969 Zeba worked in a number of films.
 Some of her notable and successful films of that time are Eid Mubarak (1964), Kaneez, Dard-e-Dil, Koh-e-Noor, Josh, Suhagan, Taj Mahal, Anjaan, Mohabbat rang laye gi, Ek Phool ek Pathar and Bahoo Rani.
 In 1970, she played a young-to-old role in Shabab Kiranvi's film Insaan aur Aadmi.
 Her performance was greatly appreciated and she won her second Best Actress award from Nigar Awards.

-One of her most memorable role came in 1972 film Mohabbat which was a critical and commercial success and earned her the third Best Actress award from Nigar Awards.
+One of her most memorable roles came in the 1972 film Mohabbat which was a critical and commercial success and earned her the third Best Actress award from Nigar Awards.

 She starred in only one Punjabi film named Mehndi wale hath, even though she had worked with a total of 45 film directors over her entire career.

 She along with Mohammad Ali also worked in 1989 Hindi movie Clerk written, produced, directed by and starring Manoj Kumar alongside an ensemble cast including Rekha, Anita Raj, Shashi Kapoor, Rajendra Kumar, Ashok Kumar, Prem Chopra and Sonu Walia.
 This was her only Hindi film appearance.

 Zeba reportedly told a major newspaper of Pakistan in 2021, "I'm not complete without Ali.
 He was a good husband, a great father and a good friend."